 In 1950, the hotel was the first in New York with radios and television sets in every room.
 Nine years later, the Pierre became a cooperative, with the lion’s share of the rooms – including those with the best views – snapped up by the permanent residents.
 The rest of the rooms continued to operate as a hotel.
 Various management companies oversaw the property, including Britain’s Trust House Forte and Four Seasons, which oversaw a $15 million renovation in 1981.

 By 2005 the hotel looked worn and outmoded.
 Under the management of India’s Taj Hotels Resorts and Palaces the Pierre closed for renovation, reopening in 2009.
 While the hotel itself has flourished since then, a parade of restaurants has run through this prime Fifth Avenue perch, starting with an ill-fated American branch of London’s iconic Le Caprice that lasted less than two years.
 New York restaurateur Siro Maccioni took over next ( the space is shaped aptly like a strand of spaghetti) La Dolce Vita-meets-Jet-Set browns and creams — and Tuscan-inspired dishes cooked.
 Though briefly a lively East Side society lunchtime canteen, it eventually languished, and in March 2016 it reopened as Perrine.
-Lightly redesigned — and brightened — into casual-elegant white tablecloth dining room and bar under the guidance of India-born chef Ashfir Biju, it served French-inflected food.
+Lightly redesigned — and brightened — into casual-elegant white tablecloth dining room and bar under the guidance of India-born chef Ashfir Biju, it serves French-inflected food.

 Keep in mind: Though the hotel overlooks Fifth Avenue and Central Park, the privately owned condominiums that comprise the bulk of the building score the best views.